SituDevelopment/automation/README.md

 # Automation

-Tools and configurations for automating processes and ensuring consistency across codebases and working directories.
+Tools and configurations for automating processes and ensuring consistency across codebases.

 ## Installation